 In addition to young adults beginning their college and vocational careers, older adults seeking to change or advance in their fields are attracted to community colleges.
 Community college instructors must establish expertise in their field and/or have a minimum of a master's degree in the area they teach.
 Because competition for post-secondary education positions is intense, the additional credentials of a graduate degree in adult education can enhance the applicant's chances of success.
 Knowledge of adult learning styles and needs in particular is an asset that helps community college instructors compete for positions.

-Increased college enrollment is creating job growth for postsecondary instructors, projected by the BLS to be 13 percent from 2014-2024.
-Because of high competition, however, most of the opportunities are to be found in part-time positions without the possibility of tenure.
+Increased college enrollment is creating job growth for post-secondary instructors projected by the BLS to be 13% from 2014-2024.
+Because of high competition, however, most opportunities are part-time positions without the possibility of tenure.

 Job and Career Opportunities for a Master of Education in Adult Education and Human Resource Development